Drug crisis in Scotland: Background

 Drug related (or misuse) mortality rates have begun to rise in Scotland since the 1980s.
 A variety of factors can be considered to be behind the beginning of the epidemic; Neo-liberal economic restructuring in the 1980s caused parts of large cities in Scotland to go into terminal decline causing income inequality to rise and increased inner city deprivation with the working-class population particularly affected.
 An additional factor of heroin markets from Afghanistan and Iran becoming more easy to access and smuggle into Europe in the 1980s made the drug more accessible and affordable than ever.
-In the early-1990s, those born in the late-1970s, termed as the 'Trainspotting generation', began to enter the labour market.
+In the early-1990s, those born in the 1970s, termed as the 'Trainspotting generation', began to enter the labour market.
 High unemployment and especially in deprived areas is generally seen as the hypothesis of increased drug use within this generation, having been exposed to the phenomenon during the 1980s.

 In 2008, the Scottish National Party and the Scottish Conservatives reached a deal to pass that year's Scottish budget, where the drugs strategy would be rewritten to potentially put more stress on promoting abstinence and reduce the use of methadone.

 Since 2015, mortality rates have dramatically increased, doubling from their previous numbers a decade ago.
 A factor of this can be traced to the more recent ageing of the so called 'Trainspotting generation' (those who grew up in the 1980s and 1990s) which has given rise to increased mortality rates.
 Funding cuts in 2016 by the Scottish Government reduced drug and alcohol prevention services funding by 20%, though by 2019 this had been restored.
 Additional reasons may be related to the failings of the UK's drug policy due to drug policy not being a devolved policy issue within Scotland.